 - Visual artists Submit up to 10 work samples in any combination of images, video clips, and/or audio clips.
 Images larger than 1280 x 1280 pixels (72 dpi) are automatically resized.
 For time-based media, we prefer embedded links to Vimeo and Soundcloud.
 The total combined duration of video and audio must not exceed 8 minutes.
 Please submit excerpts as appropriate, and include links to the entire work in the corresponding “Description” field.
 Video should be used as appropriate for time-based work; we discourage including autobiographical video or video documentation of exhibitions that are not time-based.

 - Critical studies Submit 1–5 samples of art-historical or critical writing, each as a separate PDF file.
 The combined total of the work samples must not exceed 15 pages of text or 8,000 words.

 Letters of Recommendation

-You will be prompted to provide your recommenders’ names and e-mail addresses in the “Recommender” section of the application.
-When you click “send request,” SlideRoom generates and send an e-mail immediately to your recommender with further instructions.
+You will be prompted to provide your recommenders’ names and email addresses in the “Recommender” section of the application.
+When you click “send request,” SlideRoom generates and sends an email immediately to your recommender with further instructions.
 Please note that the Core Program does not retain recommendations from previous application cycles.

 We strongly suggest you submit requests well in advance of the April 1 deadline.
 Please note: recommenders’ names and contact information can be edited and resubmitted as necessary.
-In the event that a recommender does not receive an e-mail with instructions, the applicant should confirm the e-mail address, log in to SlideRoom, and re-submit the reference request.
-Applicants or recommenders who have questions or encounter problems may e-mail email@example.com.
+In the event that a recommender does not receive an email with instructions, the applicant should confirm the email address, log in to SlideRoom, and resubmit the reference request.
+Questions or problems?
+Contact email@example.com

-We regret that we cannot respond to e-mail or telephone inquiries regarding the status of individual applications.
+Thank you for understanding that staff cannot respond to email or telephone inquiries regarding the status of individual applications.